Suicide of Danny Chen: Investigation and legal consequences

-Platoon Leader
+Platoon leader

-D Schwartz of Maryland, a 2009 graduate of West Point, was Chen's platoon leader and a First Lieutenant.
+First Lieutenant Daniel Schwartz of Maryland, a 2009 graduate of West Point, was Chen's platoon leader.
 Following a pretrial hearing at Kandahar Air Field, he was recommended for court-martial on February 12, 2012.
 He faced eight counts of dereliction of duty, including failure to promote "a climate in which everyone is treated with dignity and respect, regardless of race" and "to prevent his subordinates from maltreating and engaging in racially abusive language."
 Furthermore, he stood "accused of failing to report two soldiers for consuming alcohol in violation of military rules and failing to report one of those soldiers for 'recklessly' detonating a hand grenade near their base."

 Schwartz reached a plea deal with prosecutors in December 2012, after they consulted with Chen's parents about the issues.
 Schwartz did not face trial and charges against him were dropped, but he was dismissed from the Army following a nonpublic Article 15 proceeding.
 Specifics regarding his punishment were not disclosed.

-Courts-Martial
+Courts-martial

 Adam Holcomb

-In July 2012, the court-martial started of 30-year-old Sgt.
-Adam Michael Holcomb of Youngstown, Ohio, among the four charged in Chen's death.
+The court-martial of 30-year-old Sgt.
+Adam Michael Holcomb of Youngstown, Ohio, one of the four charged in Chen's death, began in July 2012.
 He faced charges including negligent homicide, reckless endangerment, communicating a threat, assault, maltreatment of a subordinate, dereliction of duty, and violating a lawful general regulation, which combined carried a maximum prison sentence of up to 17 years and 9 months.
 He pleaded not guilty.
 The trial was conducted at Fort Bragg, North Carolina.

 Private Degan Berhe testified that Chen had discussed suicide because of being harassed by Holcomb: "He told me to my face, sir, that he wanted to commit suicide because he was mistreated like a dog."

 Holcomb was acquitted of being a cause of Chen's death and most of the other charges, but was convicted of assault.
 He was sentenced to thirty days in jail, demoted by one rank, and fined $1100 in forfeited pay for this offense.